Sesame Vanilla Panna Cotta

 Once the sugar has reached a dark amber color, pour the mixture over a silicone baking mat.

 While it is still hot, sprinkle the toasted sesame seeds and sprinkle sea salt on top.

 Tip!
-When adding the sesame seeds and sea salt, if the caramel is not hot they won’t stick to it.
+When adding the sesame seeds and sea salt, make sure the caramel is warm so they can stick to it.